DNF5 Group Commands Guide for Fedora

 sudo dnf group install "Development Tools" --with-optional

-Optional packages extend the group’s functionality, providing additional tools that may not be essential but could enhance your workflow.
+Optional packages extend the group’s functionality with tools that may not be essential for every user but can enhance your workflow.
+Check the group info output before installing to understand what optional packages provide.

 Use Group IDs When Names Fail

-Group names with spaces or special characters sometimes require the group ID instead.
+Group names with spaces or special characters sometimes fail to parse correctly during installation.
 The dnf group list output shows both the ID (left column) and descriptive name (middle column).
-For example, installing Xfce desktop requires the group ID:
+Group IDs never contain spaces, making them more reliable in scripts and interactive use.

-For example, if “Fedora Workstation” doesn’t work, try using the group ID instead:
+For example, if “C Development Tools and Libraries” fails, use the group ID instead:

 Upgrading a Group